 2012: Future Weather, directed by Jenny Deller

-2011: Small, Beautifully Moving Parts by Annie Howell and Lisa Robinson
+2011: Small, Beautifully Moving Parts, directed by Annie Howell and Lisa Robinson

 2009: Agora, directed by Alejandro Amenábar

 2008: Flash of Genius, directed by Marc Abraham